griwes/Vapor/doc/docs/spec/typeclasses/index.md

  1. `tc` is a name of a typeclass.
 The type of `tc` is `typeclass`, which is a builtin type.
 All typeclasses are of type `typeclass`.
- 2. `inst` is a name of a typeclass instance.
-The type of `inst` is `tc`.
+ 2. `nondefault` is a name of a typeclass nondefaultance.
+The type of `nondefault` is `tc`.
  3. The type of the unnamed default instance is also `tc`.
+ 4. Values of type `typeclass` are regular values and can be stored in runtime variables.
- 4. Values of type that is a typeclass can be used as a type. **Drafting note: this is somewhat unimportant for the time being, at least until Vapor gets templates and/or dependent types, but shall be implemented from the start.
+ 5. Values of type that is a typeclass (that is, typeclass instances) can be used as a type. **Drafting note: this is somewhat unimportant for the time being, at least until Vapor gets templates and/or dependent types, but shall be implemented from the start.
 In essence, this allows to pass specific typeclass instances by-value by wrapping a value in them, but the exact specification of that doesn't matter because it won't be useful until it can be inferred or passed in in any way.**
- 5. `fndecl` declared on line (2) is a declaration of a typeclass function.
+ 6. `fndecl` declared on line (B) is a declaration of a typeclass function.
 This function _must_ be defined by an instance for the instance to be valid.
- 6. `fndecl`s defined on lines (5) and (7) are implementations of the function declared on line (2).
+ 7. `fndecl`s defined on lines (E) and (G) are implementations of the function declared on line (B).
- 7. `fndef` defined on line (3) is both a declaration of a typeclass function, and a default definition of such function.
+ 8. `fndef` defined on line (C) is both a declaration of a typeclass function, and a default definition of such function.
     If any instance of `tc` doesn't override this implementation, it is going to be inherited from the typeclass definition.
     In other words, the default instance defined on line (4) uses this definition for its `fndef`.
- 8. `fndef` defined on line (8) is a definition of the typeclass function declared on line (3) that overrides the default implementation.
-The instance `inst` uses this definition, and not the default one, as the definition of the typeclass function declared on line (3).
+ 9. `fndef` defined on line (H) is a definition of the typeclass function declared on line (C) that overrides the default implementation.
+The instance `nondefault` uses this definition, and not the default one, as the definition of the typeclass function declared on line (C).
+ 10. `fndef` defined on line (H) doesn't specify the signature of the function.
+Specifying the signature of an instance function is not required.
+If the signature is not specified, the original signature of the typeclass function is used.
+    If the signature of the function is specified, it has to be equivalent with the original signature of the typeclass function.

 ### Access to typeclass and instance members